mbaumer/us_hep_funding/docs/_states/WV.md

 [WV-01](#WV-01)  [WV-02](#WV-02)  [WV-03](#WV-03)

 # WV -- Sen. Shelley Capito (R) and  Sen. Joe Manchin (D)
+## Committees
+Shelley Capito is the #7 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Shelley Capito is the #12 Republican on the Senate Committee on Commerce, Science, and Transportation

+Shelley Capito is the #12 Republican on the Senate Committee on Appropriations

+Joe Manchin is the #7 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Joe Manchin is the #14 Democrat on the Senate Committee on Appropriations

+Joe Manchin is the #6 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016